jbiatek/BSGRulebook/rulebook.md

 - The 3 raiders with a burst behind them is Collateral Damage, which destroys up to 3 raiders in the same space area as the damaged basestar when it is drawn.
 - The two hexagons with pictures of the Galactica memorial wall is Damage to Personnel, which forces each Cylon player to draw 2 trauma tokens when it is drawn.

-When playing with these tokens, a basestar with 2 damage tokens that is damaged again *should* have another token drawn before destroying it, since these new types of damage have effects outside of the basestar itself.
+When playing with these tokens, a basestar with 2 damage tokens that is damaged again *does* have another token drawn before destroying it, since these new types of damage have effects outside of the basestar itself.

 #### Damaging Galactica